MEET OUR TEAM

 Shianne (she/her) is a Mental Health Counselor-Limited Permit (MHC-LP) who provides therapy for individuals, couples, and families.
 She specializes in working with people of color and those navigating challenges related to depression, anxiety, trauma, and PTSD.

-Shianne takes a trauma-informed approach, incorporating evidence-based interventions such as cognitive-behavioral therapy (CBT) and acceptance and commitment therapy (ACT).
+Shianne takes a trauma-informed approach, incorporating evidence-based interventions such as Cognitive Behavioral Therapy (CBT) and Acceptance and Commitment Therapy (ACT).
 She believes in the importance of creating a space free of expectations, where clients can explore their thoughts, emotions, and experiences authentically.

 With a strong focus on building a genuine and supportive therapeutic relationship, Shianne empowers her clients to embrace their individuality and take control of their healing journey.
 She is passionate about helping people leave the roles and pressures of daily life at the door so they can focus on what truly matters—themselves.